-If other components have been ruled out as being faulty, but the unit continues to have operating issues, it is most likely due to a configuration error.
-Some configuration errors can be cleared by restoring the unit to its factory default setting.
+If other components have been ruled out as being faulty but the unit continues to have operating issues, it is most likely due to a configuration error.
+Configuration errors can be cleared by restoring the unit to its factory default setting.
 Factory defaults may be restored through the service menu.
-If that does not work, check that the board is programmed to the correct model in the service menu.